zhchlmm/Implementing-Domain-Driven-Design-zh/docs/ch1.md

 We next move into more technically driven benefits to the business.

-## 5. Clean Boundaries Are Placed around Pure Models
+### 5. Clean Boundaries Are Placed around Pure Models

 The technical team is discouraged from doing what might appeal more to their programming and algorithmic interests by aligning expectations with business advantage.
 Purity in direction allows for focus on the potency of the solution, with efforts directed to where they matter the most.
 Achieving this is very closely connected to understanding the Bounded Context of the project.

-## 6. Enterprise Architecture Is Better Organized
+### 6. Enterprise Architecture Is Better Organized

 When Bounded Contexts are well understood and carefully partitioned, all teams in the enterprise develop an acute understanding of where and why integrations are necessary.
 The boundaries are explicit, and the relationships between them are as well.
 The teams that have models that intersect by usage dependency employ Context Maps to establish formal relationships and ways to integrate.
 This can actually lead to a very thorough understanding of the entire enterprise architecture.

-## 7. Agile, Iterative, Continuous Modeling Is Used
+### 7. Agile, Iterative, Continuous Modeling Is Used

 The word design can evoke negative thoughts in the minds of business management.
 However, DDD is not a heavyweight, high-ceremony design and development process.
 DDD is not about drawing diagrams.
 It is about carefully refining the mental model of domain experts into a useful model for the business.
 It is not about creating a real-world model, as in trying to mimic reality.

 The team’s efforts follow an agile approach, which is iterative and incremental.
 Any agile process that the team feels comfortable with can be used successfully in a DDD project.
 The model that is produced is the working software.
 It is refined continuously until it is no longer needed by the business.

-## 8. New Tools, Both Strategic and Tactical, Are Employed
+### 8. New Tools, Both Strategic and Tactical, Are Employed

 A Bounded Context gives the team a modeling boundary in which to create a solution to a specific business problem domain.
 Inside a single Bounded Context is a Ubiquitous Language formulated by the team.
 It is spoken among the team and in the software model.
 Disparate teams, sometimes each responsible for a given Bounded Context, use Context Maps to strategically segregate Bounded Contexts and understand their integrations.
 Within a single modeling boundary the team may employ any number of useful tactical modeling tools: Aggregates (10), Entities (5), Value Objects (6), Services (7), Domain Events (8), and others.

-## THE CHALLENGES OF APPLYING DDD
+## 1.5 THE CHALLENGES OF APPLYING DDD 实施 DDD 所面临的挑战

 As you implement DDD, you will encounter challenges.
 So has everyone else who has succeeded at it.
 What are the common challenges and how do we justify using DDD as we face them?
 I will discuss the more common ones: